-3. God gives our provision
+3. God gives our Provision

 The woman and her sons filled one vessel after another until every vessel they had borrowed was full.
 She began that day with nothing, she ended it with everything!
 That is what our God can do.

-A. The Lesson Of God’s Provision, (2 Kings 4:5)
+A. The Lesson Of God’s Provision

-B. The Limit Of God’s Provision, (2 Kings 4:6)
+B. The Limit Of God’s Provision

 The oil flowed until the vessels ran out.
 When the day was done, every vessel was filled to the full.
 There was no limit on the amount of oil.
-The only limit was on the amount of vessels.
+The only limit was on the number of vessels.
 God’s provision knew no limits in the widow’s case and it knows no limits in your case!
 God is able to meet every need, move every mountain, and solve every problem.

 Illustration: Two men went down to a lake one morning to do some trout fishing, and they stayed there all day.
 But one man had a strange habit.
 Every time he would catch a trout he would pull out a little ruler and measure it.
 If the trout measured larger than the ruler he would throw it back.
-So strangely enough he kept all of the little trout that he caught, but he threw back all the big ones.
+So, strangely enough, he kept all of the little trout that he caught, but he threw back all the big ones.

-Well his partner watched that all day long, and as they prepared to leave he looked at him and said, “I can’t stand this any longer.
-I have never seen a man fish like you in my life.”
+Well, his partner watched that all day long, and as they prepared to leave he looked at him and said, “I can’t stand this any longer.
+I have never seen a man fishing like you in my life.”
 He said, “You’ve kept all of the small trout and thrown back all of the big ones.”
 The man said, “Sure did.”
 He said, “Why did you do that?”
 The man said, “Because I only have an eight-inch frying pan.”

 Now think about that.
 Rather than get a bigger skillet, he was settling for smaller fish.
-I believe so often God wants to give us twelve-inch blessings, but all we have is eight-inch faith.)
+(I believe so often God wants to give us twelve-inch blessings, but all we have is eight-inch faith.)

-C. The Largeness Of God’s Provision, (2 Kings 4:7)
+C. The scale Of God’s Provision

 When the day was done, there was enough oil in those borrowed vessels to settle her debts, meet her desires and supply her dependents!
 God’s supply was far more than sufficient!
 That is the kind of ability our Father possesses.
-He is able to do more than you can imagine, if you give Him the opportunity!
+He is able to do more than you can imagine if you give Him the opportunity!
 Get your vessels to Him and watch Him fill them all.